NanoUser3000/autobusy/readme.md

 - analyze/analysis.ipynb
 - collect/script.py (note: unfortunately must be run from collect/)
-- preprocess collected data with analyze/preprocess.py
+- preprocess collected data with analyze/preprocess.py,
+  -o analyze/pre_bigdata
+  (tak założone w analysis.ipynb)
+- analyze/donwloads/download.py (not needed though, downloads some stuff that wasn't put to use)

 note: need to add api_key in .env (create sibling to .env.example)